I have lived with fear most of my life. Even as a young girl, I nursed fears and illogical outcomes on a daily basis.

 Have you wondered, can God help me overcome a spirit of fear with faith?
 I have wrestled with this question so many times it is quite embarrassing to admit.

-One of the reasons I have repeatedly questioned can God help me overcome fear with faith is because I was not investing enough of myself into my faith to trust God.
+One of the reasons I have repeatedly questioned whether God can help me overcome fear with faith is that I was not investing enough into my faith to trust God.

 In my own strength, I can not deal with the uncertainty that lingers and overcome fear with faith.
-In my life, fear can often win.
+In my life, fear often wins.

 Regardless of what you are facing if you truly believe how much God loves you, you’ve discovered the first line of attack for overcoming the spirit of fear with faith.